GregUtas/robust-services-core/docs/RSC-Building-Using-CMake.md

 ## Launching Visual Studio

 To use CMake in VS, you no longer open a solution.
 Instead, just launch VS as an application.
-Then, under its _Get started_ menu on the right, select _Open a local folder_.
-In the File Explorer window that pops up, navigate to RSC's _src_ folder, click on it, and click the _Select Folder_ button.
-VS now notices the [_CMakeLists.txt_](/src/CMakeLists.tx) file in that directory and starts to load all of the projects that it defines.
-It therefore takes VS a little while before it is ready to go.
+Then, under its **Get started** menu on the right, select **Open a local folder**.
+In the File Explorer browser that pops up, navigate to RSC's _src_ directory, click on it, and click the **Select Folder** button.
+VS now notices the [_CMakeLists.txt_](/src/CMakeLists.txt) file in that directory and starts to load all of the subprojects that it requires.
+It therefore takes a little while before VS is ready to go.

 ## Building RSC

-The file [_CMakeSettings.json_](/src/CMakeSettings.json) contains the configurations that are supported for building RSC:
+The file [_CMakeSettings.json_](/src/CMakeSettings.json) describes the configurations that can be used to build RSC:

-- WSL-GCC-Debug: Windows Subsystem for Linux using the gcc compiler
+- **WSL-GCC-Debug**: Windows Subsystem for Linux using the gcc compiler
-- x64-Clang-Debug: 64-bit Windows using the clang compiler
+- **x64-Clang-Debug**: 64-bit Windows using the clang compiler
-- x64-Debug and x64-Release: 64-bit Windows using the MSVC compiler
+- **x64-Debug** and **x64-Release**: 64-bit Windows using the MSVC compiler
-- x86-Debug and x86-Release: 32-bit Windows using the MSVC compiler
+- **x86-Debug** and **x86-Release**: 32-bit Windows using the MSVC compiler

 When you change the configuration, you may need to invoke _Project > Delete Cache and Reconfigure_ before initiating a build.
 This erases the